The evolving expectations of today’s healthcare consumer

 Implications and opportunities

-Rising patient expectations and the proliferation of new options for care adds imperative to accelerate care redesign.
-Health systems are leaning into this work, committing to finally and truly organizing around the needs of patients, with the goal of reducing complexity, tailoring care to the individual, and optimizing the patient journey.
+Rising consumer expectations in healthcare and the proliferation of new options for care adds imperative to accelerate care redesign.
+Health systems are leaning into this work, committing to finally and truly organizing around the needs of patients, with the goal of reducing complexity, tailoring care to the individual, and optimizing the patient experience.

 The range of initiatives includes strengthening the digital front door, shifting more care to outpatient settings, partnering with other providers to improve access, establishing hospital-at-home services, investing in artificial intelligence (AI), and more.